brunopFreitas/IWPWinter2022/APPD1001 - Michael Trumbul/Assignment/A3/Readme.txt

 All elements are displayed as flex.

 ##Mug Icon and Logo
-The mug icon and the company's logo are inside an h1 element and using bootstrap they were set to float to the start, so they are positioned slightly to the left.
+The mug icon and the company's logo are inside an h1 element and using bootstrap they were set to float to the start, I have also included a custom style to make everything align to the left, so they are positioned slightly to the left.

 ##NavMenu
 The nav menu is justified to center and positioned to right using float right class from bootstrap.